kongminhao/goclasshelp/README.md

-# This project is for fucking sichuan university's choose class system
+# This project is for fucking sichuan university's Course selection system

 感谢https://github.com/mohuishou/scu-class-help